 Or maybe it's the other way around, and Cinque wants to pave his own way, without Spike's interference.

 I wonder what Spike thinks of Cinque's films; I wonder what Cinque thinks of Spike's films.

 The brothers have worked together in the past - notably, co-writing (along with sister Joie) the screenplay for Crooklyn.

 I keep forgetting to ask Spike about Cinque during press junkets (most recently for Oldboy 2 weekends ago).

 I found 2 trailers - one for Windows On Your Present, and one for Burn Out The Day; both embedded below.

-I should note that, in the TrashWire interview, Cinque states that Andrei Tarkovsky and The Cocteau Twins have been of great influence on his work and career.
+I should note that, in the TrashWire interview, Cinque states that Andrei Tarkovsky and The Cocteau Twins have been of great influence on him.
 And if you're familiar with either (Tarkovsky should obviously ring the bell for most filmmakers and cineastes reading this), then you'd have some idea of what to expect from the man's work.

-Cinque also reveals that he's been working on a graphic novel for years that's, and he's also developing a "whacked out kids show."
+Cinque also reveals that he's been working on a graphic novel for years, and he's also developing a "whacked out kids show."

 He's also appeared in at least 2 Jim Jarmusch movies by the way.

 Lastly, that's him the photo above, on the left; I couldn't find a large enough, good, clear recent picture of him alone anywhere online; this was the best one, taken in April 2011, at an event in which his work was spotlighted, at New Jersey City Univesity.
 I think the woman next to him was one of the students in attendance.